subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ## Scaffold with `sqd init`

-Use [`sqd init`](/squid-cli/init) and come up with some unique name for your squid.
+Use [`sqd init`](/squid-cli/init) and come up with some unique name for you squid.
 This tutorial will index data on Crust, a Substrate-based network, so use the `substrate` template

 ```sh
 sqd init substrate-crust-tutorial --template substrate